 Welcome!
 The following tips are designed to make your visits with us as smooth as possible.

 1. Making appointments.
 Please call us or use the app below.
 Blocks listed are a half hour in length, but new patient appointments are one-hour long.
 New patients must pick an available time with two consecutive blocks; for example, 3:00 and 3:30, request 3:00.
+We will contact you for health insurance verification, orientation and appointment confirmation.
 Thank you.

 Please also carefully review and fill out the New Patient Forms.
-E-mail (DrHoy@Seattlefeet.com) or fax (206-686-2184) them to us as soon as possible, along with an enlarged copy of the front and back of your insurance card(s) and a list of your medications with dosages.
+Please send them to us via secure and private e-mail (DrHoy@Seattlefeet.com) or fax (206-686-2184) as soon as possible, along with an enlarged copy of the front and back of your insurance card(s) and a list of your medications with dosages.
 We will get back to you as soon as possible to complete your registration.
 New Patient Forms must be completed by your appointment time.
 If you wish an even sooner appointment, please check back to this site often for real-time appointment availability.

 If you need to change your appointment, please do so at your earliest possibility to allow for other patients to be seen.
 There is a fee for a no show, no call.